 The current output only involves the product data from the home page.
 However, the target site has many pages.
 You need to perform web crawling to scrape them all and retrieve all products.
 If you're unfamiliar with that, read our guide on web crawling vs web scraping.

-The web scraping Elixir tool will add each request to the queue and visit the page only if it hasn't visited it yet.
-In detail, it'll apply parse_item() function to each page, scraping new products as a result.
+The web scraping Elixir tool will add each request to the queue and visit the page only if it hasn't been visited yet.
+In detail, it'll apply the parse_item() function to each page, thereby scraping new products.

 Thus, inspect the pagination element on the page to learn how to extract the URLs from it: